-The Foran Grade and Windy Point hike is a great choice for anyone who lives in the Calgary area and is eager for a hike that delivers great mountain views starting early in the season.
+The Foran Grade trail and Windy Point hike is a great choice for anyone who lives in the Calgary area and is eager for an outing that delivers great mountain views starting early in the season.
 I wouldn’t do this hike in the summer when there are more interesting choices, but I’d come back again in the fall to catch the vibrant colours.
 The effort to reward ratio on this hike is high.
 The Foran Grade trail hooks up with many other trails at well-signed intersections, so there are many days worth of hiking in the area.

-The access to the trailhead from the Sandy McNab Day Use Area in the Sheep River area of Kananaskis Country near Turner Valley is closed to cars from December 1 to May 14.
-Fortunately it’s an easy 1.5 km walk on the highway to reach the well-signed trailhead.
-There is limited parking at the trailhead once the highway is open.
+The access to the well-signed trailhead is from the Sandy McNab Day-use Area in the Sheep River area of Kananaskis Country near Turner Valley is closed to cars from December 1 to May 14.
+Fortunately you can access the trail by walking the closed road for 1.5 km in each direction.

 The first part of the hike was a gradual walk up through pretty meadows and open woods to a high point on the ridge line.
 We didn’t see any cows on our hike, but they certainly left their evidence behind.
-There was some ice and mud – but we only needed icers for a few minutes on the descent to the trail intersection.
+There was some ice and mud – but we only needed microspikes for a few minutes on the descent to the trail intersection.

 Reach a signed intersection after the descent from the Foran Grade trail.
 There is an option to follow the Windy Point Ridge Trail – but in early April, we found it hard to follow.

 Instead, we hiked steeply off trail, contouring up to reach the ridge line.
 When we got there, we went right at first to see where the trail went.
 After reaching a high point, we retraced our steps and settled in the lee of some trees to enjoy lunch with a view.
 We could see the office towers of downtown Calgary from our perch.